Data Standard

 Methodology

 Our chart draws from YouTube, Audiomack, and publicly visible Spotify data as performance sources, while Apple Music plays an important role in identity and metadata verification.
+For seeded artists with Apple Music profiles, NGMCharts now starts discovery from the artist Apple Music catalogue, then looks for matching YouTube family links around those verified songs.
 That means we care not only about numbers, but also about whether the song, artist, and platform source are being matched correctly.

 Because public Spotify visibility can vary by track, artist, and availability, missing or inconsistent Spotify data does not automatically disqualify a song.
 Where Spotify data is unavailable, the song may still be assessed through other verified platform signals and metadata checks.